 • 3M introduces the Color Key overlay proofing system.

-• Addressograph-Multilith introduce the Multi-1250 press.
+• Addressograph-Multilith introduces the Multi-1250 press.
 Together with the AB Dick 350 it will dominate the small offset (duplicator) market in the years to come.

 • Howard Kettler designs the Courier typeface for IBM.
 It is originally used for their typewriters but eventually also gets shipped with operating systems, such as Microsoft Windows 3.1, and with many RIPs.